pjsip/pjproject_docs/docs/source/get-started/guidelines-api.rst

 PJSIP, PJMEDIA, and PJNATH Level
 --------------------------------
-At the lowest level we have the individual **C** libraries, which consist of :doc:`PJSIP </api/pjsip/index>`, :doc:`PJMEDIA </api/pjmedia/index>`, and :doc:`PJNATH </api/pjnath/index>`, with :doc:`PJLIB-UTIL </api/pjlib-util/index>` and
+At the lower level there are collection of **C** libraries, which consist of :doc:`PJSIP </api/pjsip/index>`, :doc:`PJMEDIA </api/pjmedia/index>`, and :doc:`PJNATH </api/pjnath/index>`, with :doc:`PJLIB-UTIL </api/pjlib-util/index>` and
 :doc:`PJLIB </api/pjlib/index>` as support libraries.
-This level provides the most flexibility, but it's also the hardest to use.
-The only reason you'd want to use this level is if:
+This level provides the most flexibility, but it's also more low level.

+Some of the reasons for wanting to use libraries at this level are:

 #.
 You only need the individual library (say, PJNATH)
 #.
 You need to be very very tight in footprint (say when things need to be measured in Kilobytes instead